 “Ripley’s ground-eating 400m stride and high knee lift made him a one-man cavalry charge, but, although he scored five tries in eight starts in SA, his ball skills were not quite good enough to unseat Davies.

-“The next two series were lost by narrow margins, with the hard-bitten Irishman, Willie Duggan, claiming the No.8 Test berth against the in 1977, while in South Africa in 1980 it was shared by the Welsh duo of Derek Quinnell and Jeff Squire.
+“The next two series were lost by narrow margins, with the hard-bitten Irishman, Willie Duggan, claiming the No.8 Test berth against the All Blacks in 1977, while in South Africa in 1980 it was shared by the Welsh duo of Derek Quinnell and Jeff Squire.

 “Richards was not the fastest, but he had uncannily good anticipation and great mauling power, and he retained the Test shirt on the 1993 Tour of New Zealand.